gvisoc/gvisoc.github.io/_posts/2020-04-26-Installing Linux with Secure Boot and Friends.md

 # This will prompt for a one time password to set up.
 ```

-7. Reboot the computer.
+- Reboot the computer.
 You will be promted with the blue screens of section "Installing with Secure Boot: things that can happen".
 In this case, if you select the options to `View Key 0`, you will be able to see your name and the name of your computer.
 In my example, I saw "gabriel@rodas", and rodas is my computer named after [this beach](https://en.wikipedia.org/wiki/Playa_de_Rodas) very close to my hometown.
-8. Open a terminal to sign the binary.
+- **Open a terminal to sign the binary**.
 Follow the process changing the `/path/to/file.ko` with the path to the file you need to sign.

 ```bash
 # Assuming that you have kernel version X.Y.Z